 A word about Bean About Town.
 Claire’s is just one of the number of Bean About Town coffee carts.
 Well, strictly speaking, it’s one of a number of Bean About Town coffee vans, since Claire’s is a 1970s Citroën H van (it figures, Claire being French, it just wouldn’t have been right to give her a Piaggio Ape three-wheeler or an Edwardian Market Cart).
 I have a feeling that I’m going to like Bean About Town.
-If the rest of Bean About Town’s baristas are half as good and half as passionate about their coffee as Claire, then you won’t be able to go too far wrong (see the Bean About Town website for details of its other locations).
+If the rest of Bean About Town’s baristas are half as good and half as passionate about their coffee as Claire, then you won’t be able to go too far wrong.
 So far I’ve tried this one, and the Kentish Town cart, which is run by Claire and her excellent colleague, Rory.

 If you come across any in your travels, give them a go and let me know what you think.
-If you want to try Claire’s Citroën, then there is an excellent map here.
-Alternatively, if you know the area, walk away from the river, towards Waterloo, with the Royal Festival Hall on your left and you will find Claire’s van at the bottom of the steps on the left hand side.
+If you want to try Claire’s Citroën, you need to walk away from the river, towards Waterloo, with the Royal Festival Hall on your left and you will find Claire’s van at the bottom of the steps on the left hand side.
 If you are anywhere in the area on a Friday, Saturday or Sunday and you want a top-notch cup of coffee, then this is the place to go.

 |REAL FOOD MARKET • SOUTH BANK CENTRE • BELVEDERE ROAD • LONDON • SE1 8XX|